Page Reviewed / Updated - May 2019

 Cost of Care Calculator

 A more affordable option than home care, adult day care is a great option for elderly individuals who need assistance, but do not want to reside in a nursing home.
-As of 2018, the statewide average cost of adult day care in South Dakota is $75 / day.
-However, those residing in the cities of Sioux Falls and Rapid City should expect higher daily costs, with the average daily rate being $99.
+As of 2019, the statewide average cost of adult day care in South Dakota is $71 / day, just under the nationwide daily average of $72.
+Those residing in the cities of Sioux Falls and Rapid City should also expect daily costs close to the statewide and nationwide average daily rate being $70 - $76.

 Medicaid is a program that is intended for low-income individuals and families, and is jointly funded by the state and the federal government.
 Through the South Dakota State Medicaid Plan, the cost of nursing home care is covered for eligible individuals who are elderly and / or disabled.
 Personal care, though limited in nature, is also available via the state plan.